The Best Infant Car Seats of 2025

 - The anti-rebound bar makes the seat longer front-to-back, so taller parents may be uncomfortable if it’s behind their front seat

-While many factors go into determining what makes a great infant car seat, two stand out: safety features and ease of installation.
-The KeyFit 35 excels at both, making it our top overall pick for the best infant car seat for most families.
-Babylist parents agree—almost 20% named the KeyFit 35 as their favorite infant car seat in our annual Favorite Baby Products survey.
+While many factors go into determining what makes a great infant car seat, three stand out: fit, safety features and ease of installation.
+The KeyFit Max excels at all three, making it our top overall pick for the best infant car seat for most families.
+Babylist parents agree—almost 20% named the KeyFit as their favorite infant car seat in our annual Favorite Baby Products survey.

 Babylist parents say other standout features are the seat’s no-rethread harness (making fit adjustments quick and easy as your baby grows), the removable, washable cover (because car seat mess is real) and the narrow profile (it works well in smaller cars or three across).
 And the seat is compatible with a wide variety of popular strollers, so you can go from the car to running errands without disrupting your baby.